matthew-godin/Licode/README.md

 ### Unstable SSL/TLS Support

-As Deno is a recent backend framework, not everything is very well stable or supported.
-SSL/TLS support, i.e., what is used to have an encrypted tunnel to have HTTPS etc., is not very well supported and requires the *--unstable* flag when running Deno and it usually doesn'twork very well.
+As Deno is a recent backend framework, not everything is very stable or well supported.
+SSL/TLS support, i.e., what is used to have an encrypted tunnel to have HTTPS etc., is not very well supported and requires the *--unstable* flag when running Deno and it usually doesn't work very well.
 This is what caused connection issues with the database earlier.